Scientific deep-dive

 No vibration plate has FDA clearance for a weight-loss indication.
 Consumer plates fall under 21 CFR 890.5370 (Class I exercise equipment); the only FDA-authorized vibration device in the related space is the Osteoboost Belt for postmenopausal osteopenia (DEN230015, January 2024).

-If you have $300-$3,000 in your weight-loss budget and want the highest-evidence return, spend it on (a) a structured registered-dietitian or weight-loss-clinic program for the caloric deficit, (b) a gym membership or home resistance-training equipment for the muscle-preservation pair, (c) walking shoes and a step counter for the aerobic dose, or (d) for qualifying patients, the copay or compounded pathway for an FDA-approved AOM.
+If you have $300-$3,000 in your weight-loss budget and want the highest-evidence return, spend it on (a) a structured registered-dietitian or weight-loss-clinic program for the caloric deficit, (b) a gym membership or home resistance-training equipment for the muscle-preservation pair, (c) walking shoes and a fitness app to hold the aerobic dose, or (d) for qualifying patients, the copay or compounded pathway for an FDA-approved AOM.
 A vibration plate at $300-$3,000 is competing against interventions that produce 5-20-fold larger weight-loss magnitudes.

 If you already own a vibration plate, use it for its credible signals (bone density support, lower-limb conditioning, warm-up, active recovery, modest BP effect) and treat the fat-loss signal as a small marginal benefit at most.
 Pair with caloric deficit, adequate protein, resistance training, and sufficient aerobic dose — the WBV is the optional adjunct, not the primary intervention.